Acupuncture for Migraines

 Carlos Durana Ph.D., M.Ac. practices acupuncture in Washington D.C., Reston, Virginia, and in Bethesda, Maryland.

 Millions of people suffer from migraines daily.
 A migraine headache is a severe pain which may be experienced on one or both sides of the head.
 Some may experience sensitivity to sound, light and feelings of nausea, or vomiting.
-Acupuncture has been used in China for hundreds of years for the treatment of different types of headaches.
+Acupuncture therapy has been used in China for hundreds of years for the treatment of different types of headaches.

-One of the largest studies looking at the affect of acupuncture on migraines was published in The Lancet Neurology (March, 2006).
-Migraine patients were randomly assigned to one of these groups: traditional acupuncture, sham (fake) acupuncture, and medications.
+One of the largest studies looking at the affect of acupuncture treatment on migraines was published in The Lancet Neurology (March, 2006).
+Migraine patients were randomly assigned to one of these groups: traditional acupuncture therapy, sham (fake) acupuncture, and medications.
 Researchers found that all these treatments were equally effective in reducing the number of days the patients suffered from migraines.
 Forty-seven percent of participants in the acupuncture group, 40% in the medicine group and 39% in the sham acupuncture group experienced a reduction in migraines by 50% or more.